miko-798/BENG_183_mini_lecture/README.md

 However, tumors with the same origin may be different in appearance and behavior, aggressiveness, and vulnerability.
 Thus we need to treat each kind of tumor differently.

 The early treatment of breast cancer in the 1970s:
-- All patients undergo removal of ovaries: The assumption was, no estrogen, no growth of tumor.
+- All patients underwent removal of ovaries: The assumption was, no estrogen, no growth of tumor.
 - It only helped around 70% of patients with ER+ tumor.
 - But how tumor cells are built matters: For example, markers on tumor cell surface and growth circuits can lead to different tumor progression.